-Amtrak says it needs another $1.5 billion bailout to stay afloat
+Amtrak says it needs additional bailout of nearly $1.5 billion to stay afloat

 Amtrak has reduced or suspended service on many of the routes across its network, implemented pay reductions and voluntary furloughs, and suspended the 401(k) match for employees through the end of the year.
 The company said it is planning to take extra steps to cut about $500 million in operating costs in fiscal 2021, including $150 million from reduced frequencies and capacity, and $350 million from workforce adjustments.

-Even after cost-reduction efforts, Amtrak said it needs the additional $1.475 billion.
-Without it, the company said it “will be unable to maintain the minimum services levels” and address long-standing capital needs.
+Even after cost-reduction efforts, Amtrak said, it needs the additional $1.475 billion.
+Without it, the company said, it “will be unable to maintain the minimum services levels” and address long-standing capital needs.

 President Trump in February asked Congress to slash federal aid for Amtrak, including its network in the Northeast Corridor, which stretches from Washington to Boston, by more than half.

-Trump’s proposed 2021 budget, delivered to Congress in February, reduces funding to the Northeast to $325 million from $700 million.
+Trump’s proposed 2021 budget, delivered to Congress in February, would reduce funding to the Northeast to $325 million from $700 million.
 Funding for Amtrak’s long-distance trains would decrease to $611 million from $1.3 billion under the plan, which intends to phase out aid for long-distance service.